AgentX-ai/AgentX-mcp-servers/README.md

 ### Creating Your Own MCP Server

-Each server in this collection follows our proven template:
+Each `python` server in this collection follows our proven template:

 ```
 your_server/